syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Colors.md

 ---
 layout: post
 title: Colors in Syncfusion NumericUpDown control for Xamarin.Forms
-description: Learn what are the color properties in  NumericUpDown
+description: This section explain, color customizationin properties in Syncfusion NumericUpDown control for Xamarin.Forms.
 platform: Xamarin
 control: NumericUpDown
 documentation: ug
 ---
-# Colors
+# Colors in Xamarin NumericUpDown (SfNumericUpDown)

 SfNumericUpDown is used to set custom background, text, and border colors through the following bindable properties: